h-i-sutton/h-i-sutton.github.io/_posts/2026-04-16-3-Sites-of-Interest.md

 Several observers have [written about the sites individually](https://www.thebarentsobserver.com/security/satellite-images-reveal-massive-upgrade-at-nenoksa-naval-missile-testing-site/429811), this attempts to bring them together.
 This post relies exclusively on public information.
 If you have additional information on these sites, or additional related sites, please share.

-The sites have the following common characteristics:</br>
+The sites have the following common characteristics:

-● Built at isolated sites, with two on land previously associated with the Russian Navy, and the other a green-field site.</br>
+● Built at isolated sites, with two on land previously associated with the Russian Navy, and the other a green-field site.

 ● Three large (2,000-3,000m2) white semi-circular inflatable (‘pneumatic’) hangars.
-Exact models/shapes and sizes vary even within a site.</br>
+Exact models/shapes and sizes vary even within a site.

-● A set of blue shipping containers positioned approximately centrally to the hangars and connected to them by pipes or heavy cables. </br>
+● A set of blue shipping containers positioned approximately centrally to the hangars and connected to them by pipes or heavy cables.

-● A smaller blue shipping container positioned on its own with a blast berm on three sides. </br>
+● A smaller blue shipping container positioned on its own with a blast berm on three sides.

-● A double fence perimeter, although with minimal gate guard facilities.</br>
+● A double fence perimeter, although with minimal gate guard facilities.

-● Numerous tall lattice masts, likely lightning conductors.</br>
+● Numerous tall lattice masts, likely lightning conductors.

-● Few new ancillary buildings, or signs of a large workforce.</br>
+● Few new ancillary buildings, or signs of a large workforce.

 At least one site has missile launch pads built connected to it, suggesting that all three are missile related.